gideonibemerejr/New-Project-Directories/README.md

 4. Proofs -- drafts sent out for review
 5. Delivered -- final files/deliverables accepted by the client.

-If you are not comfortable with the macOS command line, check out this [Application](https://github.com/gideonibemerejr/New-Project-Directories/blob/master/Scaffold_README.md) that does the same, but with a neat User Interface.
+If you are not comfortable with the macOS command line, check out the [Application](https://github.com/gideonibemerejr/New-Project-Directories/blob/master/Scaffold_README.md) that does the same, but with a neat User Interface.

 - **Attention:** Below I use `<>` with text in between as a place holder.
 You should be changing this portion of the code to whatever you want it to be and **without the brackets.**